dev-ops-fmi/travelly/README.md

 ### Exploring the API

 On the Swagger UI page, you'll see a list of available APIs and their endpoints.
-Click on an endpoint to view detailed information about the request and response, including request parameters, response schemas, and example requests.
+Click on an endpoint to view detailed information about the request and response (including request parameters, response schemas, and example requests)

 ### API Endpoints